xbluedogx/mysql_utils/README.md

 topology, and then updates service discovery.

 After a server has been removed from service discovery, it will be subject to a retirement queue system.
-This system has several steps that lead to eventual termination of a server:
+This system has several steps that lead to the eventual termination of a server:
   - Based on service discovery, servers that are not in use will have several status counters reset.